 1. Makita DUC355Z Twin 18v 36v Cordless Chainsaw 35cm Bar

-I cut a 28cm green tree trunk with this chainsaw with easily.
+I cut a 28cm green tree trunk with this chainsaw with ease.
 You probably find that hard to believe on a 35cm bar?
-Well take a look at this video.
+Well, take a look at this video.
 It didn’t lose power at any point, I didn’t have to ease off, it was actually an enjoyable cut.
 Not something you would associate with a cordless chainsaw 🙂

 Now, here’s a tape on that tree trunk, it can practically cut full bar and no this isn’t a brand new chainsaw and chain making it’s first ever perfect cut, I have been cutting down trees around the garden safely and we even used it to cut an opening for a shed window!
 It’s been hammered for months!
 Here’s the tape measure on that trunk and as you can see it’s still green.